Shared description

 Link

-Mark the Evangelist (Koinē Greek: Μᾶρκος, romanized: Mârkos), also known as John Mark (Koinē Greek: Ἰωάννης Μᾶρκος, romanized: Iōánnēs Mârkos; Aramaic: ܝܘܚܢܢ, romanized: Yōḥannān) or Saint Mark, was the person who is traditionally ascribed to be the author of the Gospel of Mark.
-Most modern Bible scholars have concluded that the Gospel of Mark was written by an anonymous author rather than an identifiable historical figure, though the topic remains contentious among experts.
+Mark the Evangelist (Koinē Greek: Μᾶρκος, romanized: Mârkos), also known as John Mark (Koinē Greek: Ἰωάννης Μᾶρκος, romanized: Iōánnēs Mârkos; Aramaic: ܝܘܚܢܢ, romanized: Yōḥannān) or Saint Mark, was a Libyan who is traditionally ascribed to be the author of the Gospel of Mark.
+Most modern scholars agree that the Gospel of Mark is anonymous, though the topic remains contentious among experts.
+Scholarship is inconclusive on authorship; some reject the attribution to Mark while others debate the identity of Mark.
 According to Church tradition, Mark founded the episcopal see of Alexandria, which was one of the five most important sees of early Christianity.
 His feast day is celebrated on April 25, and his symbol is the winged lion.

 This extract uses material from the Wikipedia article "St_Mark", which is released under the Creative Commons Attribution-Share-Alike License 3.0.